usamashehab/PriceWise/README.md

 # PriceWise: A Price Comparison Website

-Welcome to PriceWise, a powerful and user-friendly price comparison website developed by a team of skilled professionals.
-This project showcases the collaboration between talented backend engineers, web scrapers, and frontend developers, resulting in a dynamic and feature-rich platform.
+Welcome to PriceWise, a powerful and user-friendly price comparison website.

 ## Installation